AbelCoplet/llama-cag-n8N/README.md

 - ✅ **Lower resource usage** - Only processes documents once
 - ✅ **Works offline** - No need for external APIs
 - ✅ **Mac compatible** - Optimized for Apple Silicon and Intel Macs

+## Limitations

+-PLACEHOLDER WORKFLOWS - RAG branch can be pulled as a template / actual Workflows need WORK -TESTING REQUIRED

 ## Quick Start